MaartenSG/gettingandcleaningdata/CodeBook.md

 - Each column represents a variable or measure or characteristic
 - Each type of observational unit forms a table
 - Column names are descriptive names of variables
-- See Wickam’s pdf at http://vita.had.co.nz/papers/tidy-data.pdf
+- See Wickham’s pdf at http://vita.had.co.nz/papers/tidy-data.pdf

 **The Data:**